Benidorm Fest 2023: Format

 The competition consisted of two semi-finals and one final.
 In total, 18 candidate songs competed divided between the two semifinals, that is, nine participated in each one.
 In each semifinal, the four songs with the most votes among the professional juries (50%), the demographic panel (25%) and the televote (25%), went directly to the final.
 During the final, the eight qualified songs were performed again to determine which would represent Spain in the Eurovision Song Contest 2023, following the same voting system as in the semi-finals.

 Presenters

 On 19 July 2022, RTVE announced singer Mónica Naranjo as the main host of Benidorm Fest 2023.
-Naranjo will be accompanied by Internet personality and comedian Inés Hernand, who will return to serve as co-host, and journalist and television presenter Rodrigo Vázquez.
+Naranjo was accompanied by Internet personality and comedian Inés Hernand, who returned to serve as co-host, and journalist and television presenter Rodrigo Vázquez.

 Expert jury members

 On 19 July 2022, RTVE announced that the expert jury panel would be headed by composer, musician and record producer Nacho Cano.
-It was also announced that Swedish singer and television producer Christer Björkman will be among the international members of the expert jury.
+It was also announced that Swedish singer and television producer Christer Björkman would be among the international members of the expert jury.
 On 25 January 2023, RTVE announced the full eight-member jury line-up, with five international members and three national members.
 It was also announced that Cano would not be part of the jury as initially announced, citing professional scheduling reasons.